You are here:

 - Organise your record by process, listing each type of personal data used in that process

 We've organised our template by process because we believe it'll make populating and managing the record easier.
-You'll also be able to easily differentiate if the type of data is the same but it's treated differently (e.g. who it is shared with or how it is stored).
+You'll also easily be able to differentiate if the type of data is the same but it's treated differently (e.g. in terms of who it is shared with or how it is stored).

 Maintain your record on an ongoing basis

 Your record of processing activities should be a living document.
-Your staff that process personal data should have ready access to it so they can update the record quickly and easily.
+Your staff who process personal data should have ready access to it so they can update the record quickly and easily.

 Once your record is established, it will:

-- Serve as a map of your data protection processes in the event of an audit by the ICO
+- Serve as a map of your data protection processes in the event of an audit by the Information Commissioner's Office (ICO)

 - Help you identify where data is held in the event of a subject access request